LooDaHu/ARORA_General_-Introduction/README.md

 [Click here to URLS.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/urls.py)

 ## admin.py
 We are almost done.
 But we want our admin site knows we have a new application.
 So, we need a register in admin.py.
-Now, we can modify
+Now, we can modify the content in our database at the back-end.

 [Click here to ADMIN.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/admin.py)